 In 2014, 29LT started developing 29LT Zarid based on the “Imarat Headlines” font.
 The Arabic black letters got a contemporary design uplift by Pascal Zoghbi who also handled the development of the extended character set covering Farsi and Urdu languages.
 Additionally, a broad set of ligatures and stylistic sets were added to the font to give Zarid a strong calligraphic aspect while retaining its modern spirit.

 After the fully extended Arabic character set was completed for the black weight, in 2015 Zoghbi approached the designer and colleague, Khajag Apelian, for the creation and development of the Latin counterpart of Zarid.
 The Arabic got revised while the Latin was in creation and refinements were undertaken on both scripts to make them come as close together as possible.
 A strong wedge serif Latin echoed a sturdy Arabic character set stemming from a thoughtful and bold attitude from both designers.
-From just a black weight, Zarid evolved into eight weights (Thin, Ultra Light, Light, Regular, Medium, Semi Bold, Bold and Black) over a work frame of one year.
+From just a black weight, Zarid evolved into eight weights (Thin, Extra Light, Light, Regular, Medium, Semi Bold, Bold and Black) over a work frame of one year.

 In 2017, the time came to think about what would be the best way to approach the “italic” version of the typeface.
 New design decisions were needed and a calligraphic and typographic research was undertaken.
 Type designer Jan Fromm from Berlin was approached to create the italic version of the Latin, while Pascal Zoghbi tackled the solution for the Arabic counterpart.
 Beside the development of the slanted style, Zarid becomes Zarid Serif and making it part of a bigger type-system including Zarid Sans, Zarid Slab, Zarid Text, Zarid Stencil, etc. The family will grow over the coming years.